Winter's cityside

 It's easy when you're big in Japan

-Aah when you're big in Japan-tonight
+Oh, when you're big in Japan, tonight

-Big in Japan-be-tight
+Big in Japan, be tight

-Big in Japan ooh the eastern sea's so blue
+Big in Japan, ooh, the eastern sea's so blue

-Big in Japan-alright
+Big in Japan, alright

-Pay! - Then I'll sleep by your side
+Pay, then I'll sleep by your side

 Things are easy when you're big in Japan

-Oh when you're big in Japan
+Oh, when you're big in Japan

 Neon on my naked skin, passing silhouettes